Mount Gangapurna

 5. Inform your Guide and team members in case of an emergency

-6. Be sure to follow all the rules and regulations incurred by the Government Authorities
+6. Be sure to follow all the rules and regulations imposed by the Government Authorities

 7. Check the weather conditions before starting your trek

-1. Mobile Network and Internet: Mobile Network and Internet can be limited during the Annapurna Circuit Trek, mainly as you reach some of the remote areas of the region.
-However, when reaching lower elevations, the mobile network is reliable, whereas when traversing higher, the network becomes unstable.
+Mobile Network and Internet can be limited during the Annapurna Circuit Trek, mainly as you reach some of the remote areas of the region.
+However, when reaching lower elevations, the mobile network is reliable, whereas when traversing higher elevations, the network becomes unstable.
 Some of the tea houses provide you with internet facilities at an extra cost.

-2. Hot showers and Charging facilities: During the Annapurna Circuit Trek, trekkers are provided with hot showers and charging facilities as some tea houses offer them these services at an extra cost.
+During the Annapurna Circuit Trek, trekkers are provided with hot showers and charging facilities, as some tea houses offer these services at an extra cost.
 For a better experience, make sure to carry a portable power bank with you throughout the journey, as it can help you charge your devices.
 As these services are not included in the trekking package, you must have to pay an extra cost.

-4. Weather and Temperature: Trekking to higher Himalayas includes some major challenges such as weather and temperature.
-These two factors influence and determine the challenges needed to be faced during the Circuit Trek.
+Trekking to the higher Himalayas includes some major challenges, such as weather and temperature.
+These two factors influence and determine the challenges that need to be faced during the Circuit Trek.
 Before you start your journey, make sure to check the weather forecast and wear warm clothes to protect yourself from cold surrounding temperatures.

 The Annapurna Circuit Trek is an impressive scenic trekking route in Nepal, situated in the Annapurna Mountain Range of the country.
 This trek offers you an opportunity to get a well-deserved experience of the Himalayas, diverse landscapes, and rich cultural heritage.
 A popular trekking destination for adventure seekers willing to immerse themselves in the Himalayas.